rmit-ir/GRAG-LiveRAG/README.md

-# LiveRAG Public Release

-A research project for the SIGIR 2025 LiveRAG Challenge.
+# RMIT-ADM+S at the SIGIR 2025 LiveRAG Challenge

-## Overview

-This project focuses on building effective Retrieval-Augmented Generation systems.
+This repository provides the source code for the GRAG approach submitted by the RMIT-ADM+S team at the SIGIR LiveRAG Challenge.
+You can find the paper describing our approach [here](10.48550/arXiv.2506.14516).
 The official challenge documentation and resources are available at <https://liverag.tii.ae>.

 ## Reproducing Results